NatashaKRS/course-portfolio/model_data_sheet.md

 - Over what time frame was the data collected?

-As mentioned above, the essay task itself took 30 mins, however it is not clear over what timeframe the various essay data was collected.
+As mentioned above, the essay task itself took 30 mins, however it is not clear over what time frame the various essay data was collected.

 ## Preprocessing/cleaning/labelling